shivammathur/test-setup-php/UPGRADE.md

 # Upgrade to 4.3

+## Deprecated usage of `RESTRICT` with Oracle and SQL Server

+Relying on automatic conversion of the `RESTRICT` constraint referential action to `NO ACTION` on Oracle and SQL Server is deprecated.
+Use `NO ACTION` instead.

 ## Deprecated introspection of SQLite foreign key constraints with omitted referenced column names in an incomplete schema

 If the referenced column names are omitted in a foreign key constraint declaration, it implies that the constraint